openstax/napkin-notes/phil/s010-demo-script.md

   - still be clickable (to change answers)
 - Learning Guide: SVG assets need to be in CSS.
 See https://github.com/openstax/tutor-js/pull/151#discussion_r29336508
 - Calendar: Bug.
 Items on the 1st day of the next month show up: https://cloud.githubusercontent.com/assets/253202/7392809/34af30c8-ee58-11e4-9b74-0f2854291b2f.png

+- BE'ish
+  - In HW Builder: "Introduction" is still in the list
+  - dashboard does not re-fetch data (need to always .load and let API cache)
+  - why does glossary show up in "iReading 3 # 3"?

 # Corresponding bits from https://www.pivotaltracker.com/epic/show/1704862